-“I was honored and humbled to be awarded this year’s Lifetime Achievement Award for my contributions to computer-assisted language learning at the closing ceremony of the #CALL2019 Research Conference in Hong Kong today.
-I used Camtasia to record the event as it transpired in Skype: https://youtu.be/djNE0rzqCSI.
+This says: “I was honored and humbled to be awarded this year’s Lifetime Achievement Award for my contributions to computer-assisted language learning at the closing ceremony of the #CALL2019 Research Conference in Hong Kong today.
+I used Camtasia to record the event as it transpired in Skype: https://youtu.be/djNE0rzqCSI.”

 Specifically cited were three of my websites

-I said, grateful to all concerned (I meant when I posted that, my colleagues at the conference) but now, a day later, also to all those who responded to my post.
-So far, in just one day, there are over 150 likes and almost 100 comments.
+I said in my post that I was grateful to all concerned (I meant when I posted that, my colleagues at the conference) but now, a day later, also to all those who responded to my post.
+So far, in just one day, there are over 150 likes and almost 100 comments (at last count, up to 215 likes and 128 comments).
 The outpouring is heartwarming.
 But as I said in one of my replies to my own post, this award is for a collective endeavor:

 Thanks everyone, I am a part of many deeply and broadly populated communities of practice that have made my work possible.
 I simply represent the people who have responded here.
 The award is deserved by all in these communities